-Notes to financial statements for the year ended 31st March 2024
+Note 33 : Note to financial statements for the year ended 31st March 2023

-36 i) Employee Benefits

-- (i) Provident Fund: During the current year the company is registered with Regional Provident Fund Office, Naroda, Ahmedabad, and both the employee and the employer make monthly contribution equal to 12% of the employee's basic salary respectively. - (ii) Superannuation: Superannuation benefits for employees designated as chief managers and above are covered by group policies with the Life Insurance Corporation of India maintained by the Ultimate Holding Company.
-The contribution for the year is reimbursed to the Ultimate holding company is charged to revenue.
-There are no other obligations other than the annual contribution payable. - (iii) Gratuity: Provisions are made for the defined benefit with respect to gratuity liability based on the present value of defined benefit obligation as reduced by the fair value of plan assets as per the actuarial valuation calculation. - (iv) Leave Encashment: Liability on account of Leave encashment is provided based on Acturial Valuation at Balance Sheet date. - (v) Short term employee benefits are charged to revenue in the year in which the related service is rendered
+- i) Employee Benefits - (i) Provident Fund: The Company is registered with Regional Provident Fund Office, Naroda, Ahmedabad, and both the employee and the employer make monthly contribution equal to 12% of the employee's basic salary respectively. - (ii) Superannuation: Superannuation benefits for employees designated as chief managers and above are covered by group policies with the Life Insurance Corporation of India maintained by the Holding Company.
+The contribution for the year is reimbursed to the holding company is charged to revenue.
+There are no other obligations other than the annual contribution payable. - (iii) Gratuity: Provisions are made for the defined benefit with respect to gratuity liability based on the present value of defined benefit obligation as reduced by the fair value of plan assets as per the actuarial valuation calculation. - (iv) Leave Encashment : Liability on account of Leave encashment is provided based on Acturial Valuation at Balance Sheet date. - (v) Short term employee benefits are charged to revenue in the year in which the related service is rendered - (vi) Amounts disclosed below are excluding currency fluctuation impact.